Valetudo Newcomer Guide

 Here’s a diagram illustrating the core operation principle:

-What it can do however is protecting your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.
+Furthermore, Valetudo allows you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole privacy topic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.
+Additionally, not having to leave your local network of course also benefits the latency of commands, status reports etc.

 Valetudo aims to be proof that easy to use and reliable smart appliances are possible without any cloud and/or account requirements.
-Maybe at some point it might help convince vendors that there is another way of doing things.

 If you want to learn more about why someone would want to use something like Valetudo, check out the Why Valetudo? page.